Emil Ruusuvuori: 2023: First Masters quarterfinal in Miami

-2024–2025: ATP final, 100th win, Major third round, early end of season, hiatus
+2024–2025: ATP final, 100th win, Major third round, early season end, hiatus

 He reached his second career final in Hong Kong defeating Benjamin Bonzi, second seed Karen Khachanov, Pavel Kotov and Sebastian Ofner.
 As a result, he returned to the top 50 on 8 January 2024.

 At the 2024 Australian Open he recorded his 100th win defeating wildcard Patrick Kypson becoming only the second player from Finland to reach this milestone after Jarkko Nieminen.

 At the 2024 ABN AMRO Open in Rotterdam, he reached the quarterfinals defeating seventh seed Ugo Humbert and Jan-Lennard Struff.

 At the 2024 Wimbledon Championships he reached the third round of a Major for the first time with wins over Mackenzie McDonald and 11th seed Stefanos Tsitsipas.
 He became the third Finnish player to make the third round at the All England Club, joining Pekka Säilä and Jarkko Nieminen.

 He ended his season earlier after pulling out of the 2024 US Open.